Here's how to lower cortisol and reverse the impact of elevated cortisol to help maintain better adrenal health.

 2. Remove caffeine.

-You can reduce cortisol naturally. quickly by eliminating all caffeine intake.
+You can reduce cortisol naturally and quickly by eliminating all caffeine intake.
 In fact, just (1) cup of coffee can increase cortisol by 30%.

 3. Eat small meals, frequently.